Digital Permanence

 Even in a catastrophic crisis where network health drops to zero, the dead are protected.
 The third circuit breaker freezes the network rather than destroying data.
 An ancestor's eternal floor copies, the base guarantee multiplied by their stress badge up to three times, are never touched.
 An L5 ancestor with a full boost badge has 21 copies that survive even at 0% health, distributed across the network, waiting for capacity to return.

 Traditional inheritance divides property.
 A house is split among heirs, wealth disperses, and things get smaller with each generation.
 Avatarnet inverts this.
-A family that keeps hosting does not divide the ancestor's estate.
+A family that holds the keys and keeps hosting does not divide the ancestor's estate.
 They amplify it.
-Each generation of stewardship makes the estate more durable, more widely replicated, and harder to destroy.
+Each generation of stewardship up to L7 makes the estate more durable, more widely replicated, and harder to destroy.

 How the Dead Are Sustained

-A natural question: if the dead stop contributing, who pays for their copies?
-The answer is already built into the progressive contribution model from the previous page.
+If the dead stop hosting, who pays for their copies?
+The surplus the living give, from the previous page.

 Why It Gets Cheaper